bideinsilence/chomp-ball/README.md

-I've built this tutorial out into a Pac-Man like tool (game) that uses the [ADM-3A and subsequently vi (and its derivatives)](https://en.wikipedia.org/wiki/ADM-3A) cursor movement keys to move your Chomp-Ball character around the screen and help establish those movements to the point of no longer having to think about their placements when using.
-A and idea that helped me when I was first learning was to think of the j key as sort of looking like a down arrow.
+I've built this tutorial out into a Pac-Man like tool (game) that uses the [ADM-3A and subsequently vi (and its derivatives)](https://en.wikipedia.org/wiki/ADM-3A) cursor movement keys to move your Chomp-Ball character around the screen and help establish those movements to the point of no longer having to think about their position and direction when using.
+An idea that helped me when I was first learning was to think of the j key as sort of looking like a down arrow.

 ![The ADM-3A terminal keyboard](KB_Terminal_ADM3A.png)